 - FDI Inflow:

-Fiji’s economic freedom score is 57.2, making its economy the 105th freest in the 2013 Index.
-Its overall score is 0.1 point lower than last year, with declines in six categories of economic freedom outweighing improvements in business freedom and investment freedom.
-Fiji is ranked 18th out of 41 countries in the Asia–Pacific region, and its overall score is below the world and regional averages.
+Fiji’s economic freedom score is 59.0, making its economy the 98th freest in the 2015 Index.
+Its overall score is 0.3 point higher than last year, with improvements in monetary freedom, freedom from corruption, and labor freedom partially offset by a combined decline in business freedom, the control of government spending, and fiscal freedom.
+Fiji is ranked 20th out of 42 countries in the Asia–Pacific region, and its overall score is about average, both for the world and the region.

-The Pacific island nation of Fiji is ruled by an interim government headed by military strongman Commodore Frank Bainimarama, who has dominated island politics for a decade.
-Fiji has long suffered from ethnic tension between the indigenous, mostly Christian population and a large minority of Hindu or Muslim Indo–Fijians.
-Sanctions imposed by Fiji’s main trading partners, including the European Union and Australia, have hurt the vital agriculture, clothing, and fishing industries.
+The Pacific island nation of Fiji is ruled by military strongman Commodore Frank Bainimarama, who has dominated island politics for a decade.
+There is a long history of ethnic tension between the indigenous, mostly Christian population and a large minority of Hindu and Muslim Indo–Fijians.
+Sanctions imposed in 2006 by Fiji’s main trading partners, including the European Union and Australia, in reaction to the coup that installed Bainimarama hurt the vital agriculture, apparel, and fishing industries.
 In September 2009, Fiji was suspended from the Commonwealth of Nations.
-The government began to implement industry reform in 2010, but it has done little to improve Fiji’s slowing economy.
+In July 2012, Australia and New Zealand restored diplomatic ties in response to Fiji’s preparations for democratic elections in 2014.
+A reform of the industrial sector has done little to boost growth.

-The top income tax rate is 31 percent, and the top corporate tax rate has been cut to 28 percent.
-Other taxes include a value-added tax (VAT) and a land sales tax.
-The overall tax burden is equal to 21.4 percent of total domestic income, and government spending is 27.1 percent of total domestic output.
-Deficits have narrowed to 3.1 percent of GDP, with public debt amounting to about 55 percent of GDP.
+Fiji’s top individual income tax rate is 29 percent, and its top corporate tax rate is 20 percent.
+Other taxes include a value-added tax and a land sales tax.
+The overall tax burden is 25 percent of domestic income.
+Government spending equals 29.1 percent of domestic output, and public debt equals 52 percent of gross domestic product.